nodiscc/xsrv/roles/graylog/README.md

 - See [meta/main.yml](meta/main.yml)
 - Graylog/ElasticSearch requires at least 4GB of RAM to run with acceptable performance in a basic setup [[1](https://community.graylog.org/t/graylog2-system-requirement/2752/2)].
 Fast disks are recommended.
+- Firewall/NAT rules allowing connections on TCP port 5140, from clients that send their logs to the graylog instance

 ```yaml
 # playbook.yml